fiserro/options/README.md

 A type-safe configuration library for Java that supports validation using Jakarta Bean Validation.

+## When to use it
+Compared to a simple POJO holding configuration values, this library provides a possibility to inherit configuration options from multiple interfaces.
+This library is useful when you need to load configuration from different sources (environment variables, command line arguments, etc.) and want to validate the configuration using Jakarta Bean Validation.
+It provides a type-safe way to define your configuration options and supports default values, collections, enums, and more.
+It is also useful when you have a large number of microservices and want to avoid duplicating the same configuration logic in each service.
+You can define your configuration options in a single interface and inherit them in your microservices.

 ## Features

 | Feature                                       | Status |